3 People You Can Trust in Times of Trouble

 It is important not to hold back anything from your therapist or counselor.
 He or she has been trained in specific ways to help you, and he or she cannot fully help you unless you are completely honest about your situation.
 It is natural to feel embarrassed, but remember that your therapist or counselor has likely heard about many situations in the past.

-Whoever you choose to talk to about your personal issues, make sure that you choose someone who will hold your secrets and problems in complete confidentiality.
+.
 You should never feel afraid that the person will tell others about your situation.
 The person should respect you as a person no matter what the problem is, and you should always feel comfortable with the person you choose to confide in.